 Over the counter anti-itch and anti-biotic ointments are usually all that is needed.
 If rash areas are infected and are not healing on their own, be sure to see a Doctor as an oral anti-biotic or prescription cream may be needed.

-The only way to make a diagnosis is to find and identify a bed bug in your home or apartment.
+The only way to make a diagnosis is to find and identify a bed bug infestation in your home or apartment.

 Goddard, Jerome PDH, deShazo, Richard MD